jspahrsummers/enemy-of-the-state/Enemy of the State.md

 # [fit] Structs
 # [fit] Enums

-^ These are Swift's value types, which we can use to create our _own_ values.
+^ These are Swift’s value types, which we can use to create our _own_ values.
 Classes, by contrast, are reference types.

 ---